Clinton G. Wallace

 Before joining the faculty in 2017, he taught tax procedure, corporate tax, and tax policy at New York University School of Law as an Acting Assistant Professor of Tax Law, and he worked as an associate at the law firm Caplin & Drysdale.
 In practice, he provided advice on various aspects of federal income taxation to individuals, businesses and exempt organizations, with a particular focus on U.S. international tax issues.
 Previously he served as speechwriter to a U.S. Senator and to the governor of the State of Michigan, and worked on various federal and state political campaigns.
 He received a LLM in taxation and a JD from New York University School of Law, and an AB from Princeton University’s Woodrow Wilson School of Public and International Affairs.

 - Income Tax (LAWS 633)

 - Corporate Tax (LAWS 636)

-- Essay, Basic Income and Tax Reform: Theory and Design in Sharing the Gains of the U.S. Global Economy: Proceedings of the New York University 70th Annual Conference on Labor (forthcoming 2017)
+- Essay, Shades of Basic Income in Sharing the Gains of the U.S. Global Economy: Proceedings of the New York University 70th Annual Conference on Labor (2018) (with Ari Glogower)

 - Ninth Circuit Amicus Brief of 19 Tax Law and Administrative Law Professors, Altera v.
 Commissioner, Nos.
 6253-12, 9963-12 (July 5, 2016) (lead author)